 Arrive at your appointment well-prepared.
 Here are some tips to help you prepare yourself and know what to expect from your doctor.

 What you can do

-- Ask a family member or friend to come with you, if possible.
-Sometimes it can be difficult to remember all of the information provided to you during an appointment.
-Someone who accompanies you may remember details that you missed or forgot.
-Additionally, family members may need education about your illness.
-For example, if you don't know when your blood sugar levels are dropping rapidly (hypoglycemia unawareness), you may pass out from low blood sugar levels.
-Your family members will need to know what action to take.
+- Ask a family member or friend to come with you.
+Bring someone who can help you remember the information you and your doctor discuss.
+Family members can learn more about autonomic neuropathy if they attend appointments with you.
+For example, if you don't know when your blood pressure is too low, you may pass out (faint).
+Your family members will need to know what to do.